 Communication – connect the dots | Amy Scott

 If a person does not accept or understand who you really are, it does not make sense to continue with the relationship.
-Sure it takes time for a relationship to grow, where one truly knows each other.
+Sure it takes time for a relationship to grow, where one truly knows the other.

 However, sometimes it is best to let go and make space for a truly fulfilling relationship where you are truly understood and accepted.